danial2026/v2ray_client/DOCUMENTATION.md

 # Flaming Cherubim — Complete Documentation

-A modern, high-performance V2Ray VPN client for Android
+A modern, high-performance V2Ray VPN client for Android and macOS

 Flaming Cherubim is a powerful V2Ray client built from the ground up with Flutter and Kotlin, designed to provide a fast, reliable, and user-friendly VPN experience.
 Unlike other V2Ray clients that rely on third-party plugins, this app uses a custom-built native plugin that integrates directly with the official V2Ray core, offering maximum control, transparency, and performance.